-Our attorneys combine comprehensive knowledge of environmental laws and regulatory developments with a keen understanding of our clients’ business interests.
+Our Environmental Group combines comprehensive knowledge of environmental laws and regulatory developments with a keen understanding of our clients’ business interests.
 With an environmental practice that spans transactional work, compliance advice and litigation, we have handled critical environmental matters faced by our clients.
 We help clients effectively manage the business and legal risks of environmental matters, with solutions that address both short- and long-term impacts.

 EPA Simplifies Disclosure and Resolution of Certain Hazardous Chemical Reporting Violations

 On December 9, 2015, the U.S. Environmental Protection Agency's ("EPA") issued its "Notice of eDisclosure Portal Launch: Modernizing Implementation of EPA's Self-Policing Incentive Disclosure Policies" ("eDisclosure Policy").